stolostron/rhacm-docs/compliance/cert_policy_ctrl.md

 ### Policy enforcement

-Certificate policy controller can inform the user about a policy violation.
+Certificate policy controller can only inform the user about a policy violation.
 Set the `remediationAction` parameter to `inform`.
 Your parameter might resemble the following content:

    ```
    remediationAction: inform